arovge/resume/README.md

 Typst is required.
 It's installation guide can be found in [the typst/typst GitHub repository](https://github.com/typst/typst?tab=readme-ov-file#installation).

-TODO(typst): Below is deprecated

-Make sure you have LaTeX dependencies installed as well as the LuaTeX engine.
-The resume uses `FreeSerif` as its font so `GNU FreeFont` should also be installed.

 To build, your system will need to have `GNU Make` to use make files.

 The PDF (and build artifacts) can be generated with: